as10724/PUI2016_as10724/HW10_as10724/README.md

 ## Homework was done individually.
+Though concepts were discussed with Daniel Fay and Victor Gripp.